-Follow these instructions to configure the route pattern.
+Follow these instructions in order to configure the route pattern.

-Note: Typically in the U.S., corporate users dial 9 to get an outside line and expect a secondary dial tone.
+Note: Typically in the U.S., corporate users dial 9 in order to get an outside line and expect a secondary dial tone.

-Make sure you select the Gateway/Route list that will enable access to the outside.
+Choose the Gateway/Route list that enables access to the outside.

-Check the Provide Outside Dial Tone box if you want to hear a secondary dial tone after dialing the leading 9 and click Insert.
+Check the Provide Outside Dial Tone check box if you want to hear a secondary dial tone after you dial the leading 9 and click Insert.

-In the configuration in the last section, a user would have to dial the preceding 9 before dialing 911.
+In the configuration in the last section, a user would have to dial the preceeding 9 before dialing 911.
 However, another route pattern can be added for only 911, so that in case a user does not dial the preceding 9, the call will still be connected.
-You can add this second route pattern for 911 (without the leading 9), as shown in the screen below.
+You can add this second route pattern for 911 (without the leading 9), as shown in this configuration example.

 Enter 911 in the Route Pattern field.

-Select the appropriate Gateway/Route List to reach the Telco.
+Choose the appropriate Gateway/Route List in order to reach the Telco.

-Make sure that Discard Digits is set to <None>, as we want to send all the digits to the PSTN in this case.
+Make sure that Discard Digits is set to <None>, as you want to send all the digits to the public switched telephone network (PSTN) in this case.

-An important point to remember is that the @ wildcard will give you access to every pattern covered under the NANP.
-To manipulate access and restrictions to different numbers, a basic knowledge of the NANP and route filter is important.
-To understand how route filters work, let's take an example.
+An important point to remember is that the @ wildcard gives you access to every pattern covered under the NANP.
+In order to manipulate access and restrictions to different numbers, a basic knowledge of the NANP and route filter is important.
+In order to understand how route filters work, here is an example.

-Note: Assume that the @ pattern covers the route patterns below.
+Note: Assume that the @ pattern covers the route patterns shown next.

-If no route filter is specified in the route pattern configuration, all the above route patterns will be part of the 9.@ route pattern.
+If no route filter is specified in the route pattern configuration, all the route patterns listed in the table will be part of the 9.@ route pattern.
 However, if you wish to deny access to, for example, international numbers, you must use a route filter that denies the clause International-Access and then applies this route filter to the route pattern 9.@.
 In the route filter configuration, a clause exists for every dial plan that is part of the NANP.
-You can explicitly add or deny them according to your need.
+You can explicitly add or deny them per your requirements.

-Follow the steps below to configure the route filter.
+Complete the steps below in order to configure the route filter.

-Choose North American Numbering Plan as your dial plan and give the route filter a name, as in the screen below.
+Choose North American Numbering Plan as your dial plan and Click Next.

-In this route filter, chose the value "DOES-NOT-EXIST" for the clause International-Access.
+In this route filter, choose the value "DOES-NOT-EXIST" for the clause International-Access.
 Once you apply the route filter to the route pattern, all international calls will be blocked.
-To better understand every clause and its impact, use the Help > For this page link from the top menu when you are on the route filter configuration page.
+In order to better understand every clause and its impact, use the Help > This page link from the top menu when you are on the route filter configuration page.